Employee Termination Letter: A Complete Guide with Templates & Samples

 - Notice Period: Further, whether the termination is effective immediately or includes a notice period.
 If there is a notice period in the employment contract, indicate its duration.

-- Reason For Termination: Lastly, the employee termination letter must provide a specific reason for termination, whether it is performance- or conduct-based, policy violation or organizational restructuring resulting in redundancy.
+- The employee termination letter must provide a specific reason for termination, whether it is performance- or conduct-based, policy violation or organizational restructuring resulting in redundancy

 - Severance pay, if applicable - compensation payable to the employee who has been terminated.
 It is advisable to have a severance agreement executed with the employee to record the terms and conditions of the severance.